 The financial statements of the Plan are prepared in conformity with U.S. generally accepted accounting principles ("US GAAP").
-Purchases and sales of investment securities are recorded at fair value on the trade date.

 USE OF ESTIMATES

 The preparation of financial statements in conformity with US GAAP requires management to make estimates that affect the amounts reported in the financial statements and accompanying notes and supplemental schedule.
 Actual results could differ from those estimates.